RobTillaart/CHT8305/README.md

 Arduino library for CHT8305 temperature and humidity sensor.

-**EXPERIMENTAL** not tested yet ==> buy hardware + test.
+**EXPERIMENTAL** minimal tested.

-If you happen to have hardware and are able to test this library, please let me know your experiences.
+If you are able to test this library, please let me know your experiences.

 ## Description